Valdivian temperate forests

-Setting
+the valdivian forest

 Temperate rain forests comprise a relatively narrow Chilean coastal strip, between the Pacific Ocean to the west and the southern Andes Mountains to the east, from roughly 37° to 48° south latitude.
 North of 42°, the Chilean Coast Range stretches on, with just the north–south running Chilean Central Valley between it and the Andes.
 South of 42°, the coast range continues as a chain of offshore islands (including Chiloé Island and the Chonos Archipelago), while the "Central Valley" is submerged and continues as the Gulf of Corcovado.
-Much of the ecoregion was once covered by the Patagonian Ice Sheet and other glaciers during the peak of the last ice age, with ice descending from the Andes mountains; numerous bodies of water within the Chilean Lake District (in the central part of the ecoregion) are the remnants of ancient glacial valleys.
+Much of the ecoregion was once covered by the Patagonian Ice Sheet and other glaciers during the peak of the last ice age, with ice descending from the Andes Mountains; numerous bodies of water within the Chilean Lake District (in the central part of the ecoregion) are the remnants of ancient glacial valleys.
 The southern part of the region features many glacier-carved fjords.

 Vegetation around Termas Geométricas near Coñaripe.
 The Andes of Zona Sur host numerous hotsprings.

 An old-grown pure stand of Aextoxicon in Punta Curiñanco at the Pacific coast.

 To the north, the Valdivian forests give way to the Mediterranean forests, woodlands, and scrub of the Chilean Matorral ecoregion.
-A few coastal enclaves of Valdivian forest grow in north-central Chile (such as Bosque de Fray Jorge National Park) as remains of the last glacial maximum.
+A few coastal enclaves of Valdivian forest grow in north-central Chile (such as Bosque de Fray Jorge National Park) as remains of the Last Glacial Maximum.
 To the south lies the Magellanic subpolar forests ecoregion.
 The temperate Valdivian, matorral, and Magellanic ecoregions are isolated from the subtropical/tropical forests that dominate northern South America by such landscapes as the Atacama desert (north of the matorral), the Andes Mountains, and the dry, rain-shadow Patagonian steppe east of the Andes.
 As a result, the temperate forest regions have evolved in relative isolation, with a high degree of endemic species.

 Due to a similar location geographically and geologically (along the Pacific Plate), the coast-hugging temperate rainforests of the Pacific Northwest (from Northern California to Southern Alaska, roughly 40°-60° north latitude) exist in similar settings, with the Rocky Mountains to the east and the Pacific Ocean to the west.
 East of the Rocky Mountains, the North American prairie grassland stretches from south-central Canada to Texas, not unlike the Argentine grasslands to the east of the Andes.
 Similar to the Atacama region of Chile, the Baja California and Sonoran deserts in the US/Mexican states of Arizona and Baja California act as climatic borders for the northwest’s rainforests.